<?xml version="1.0" encoding="utf-8"?>

 <title type="html"><![CDATA[Request New Selection Option?]]></title>

-<link rel="alternate" href="http://forums.approximatrix.com/viewtopic.php?id=1006&amp;action=new" />
+<link rel="alternate" href="https://forums.approximatrix.com/viewtopic.php?id=1006&amp;action=new" />

 <summary type="html"><![CDATA[<p>Jeff,</p><p>I noticed that selecting Project File --&gt; Add File(s) --&gt; Cancel appears to update, correctly, the code Syntax and Project Issues in the program.
 Would it be possible to add a menu option that does this in a single selection to easily update the code syntax and project issues?</p><p>Frank</p>]]></summary>